zephyrproject-rtos/zephyr/CONTRIBUTING.rst

    tools yourself, you will need to rely on the Continuous Integration (CI) service ``shippable``, which runs automatically on GitHub when you submit your Pull Request (PR).
 You can see any failure results in the Shippable details link near the end of the PR conversation list.
+See `Continuous Integration`_ for more information

 Repository layout
 *****************